Qubic-World/qubic-howto/README.md

 2. Disable secure boot
 3. Change boot order to USB (uefi)
 4. Set time to UTC TIME (do not use +0 as your computer should not respect daylight savings)
-5. Make sure network stack is available (if not then maybe you need to install drivers, we'll be covering this later and its yet not described in this tutorial)
+5. Make sure network stack is available in BIOS if not you will need to load your network driver manually.
+(Check troubleshooting section)

 <a name="compiling"></a>
 # Compiling Qubic with Visual Studio Code Community 2022